Chloe Kim's beaming dad is one of the breakout stars of the Olympics

 Chloe is partial to calling herself "the California girl," but she went into her victorious day with Korean folklore at the front of her mind.

-"Today is the day imugi [a snake-like creature of lore] turns to dragon," Jong Jin said he texted his daughter, who was born in the Korean year of the dragon.
+"Today is the day imugi turns to dragon," Jong Jin said he texted his daughter; an imugi is a snake-like creature of lore, and Chloe was born in the Korean year of the dragon.